touchfluffytails/nasfaq-helpers/README.md

 Must be Python 3.9.*

-Uses requests so run this in cmd
+Uses requests and tzdata so run this in cmd

 pip install requests